digital-asset/daml/docs/source/daml/daml-studio.rst

 .. literalinclude:: daml-studio/daml/CreateAuthFailure.daml
   :language: daml
-  :lines: 7-13,15-18
+  :start-after: -- BEGIN_MISSING_AUTH_EXAMPLE
+  :end-before: -- END_MISSING_AUTH_EXAMPLE

-Execution of the example scenario fails due to 'Bob' being a signatory in the contract, but not authorizing the create:
+Execution of the example script fails due to 'Bob' being a signatory in the contract, but not authorizing the create:

 .. code-block:: none